 Social Skills by Sara Alva

-Published by Sara Alva
+Published by Sara Alva312 Pages

 Blurb: Music is the only form of communication Connor Owens controls.
 No matter how badly he wishes to fit in, friendly banter and casual conversations have never been his thing.
 College is yet another social universe he has no clue how to navigate—until he meets Jared, a football player with chestnut eyes and a cocky grin that holds the power to shatter his self-imposed prison.